 Mark Sanford, Secretary, has been enthralled with flight for the last 40 years starting with his first glider ride.
 He has eagerly flown and taught in an assortment of aircraft both professionally and just for the fun of it.
 He is also a passionate and nationally rated hang glider pilot.
 His latest adventure was a flight across America in a 1947 Piper Cub where his fondest memories were people he met along the way.
 Mark deeply enjoys sharing aviation with those around him especially exposing kids to wonders if flight.
 Mark is a long time member of the East Hill Flying Club and is currently the President of the Ithaca chapter of the the Experimental Aircraft Association (EAA).
 Mark has worked in IT management roles for Cornell University and companies in the Ithaca, NY area and is specializing in IT security and operational best practices.

 David St. George, Treasurer, learned to fly in 1970 at Flanders Valley Airport and after college, earned all his pilot and instructor ratings through multi-engine ATP.
-David manages East Hill Flying Club serving as Part 141 Chief Instructor and works for the FAA as a Designated Pilot Examiner.
-David has earned the distinction of Master Flight Instructor eight times and received numerous awards from the FAA.
-David is a full-time teacher of aviation at East Hill but also works for the FAA Safety Team and on the faculty of SUNY Jamestown in the aviation program.
+David works for the FAA as a Designated Pilot Examiner and teaches part-time at East Hill Flying Club.
+David has earned the distinction of Master Flight Instructor ten times and received numerous awards from the FAA.
 David finds the greatest satisfaction working with the young pilots of the local Aviation Explorer Post 4062 at the East Hill Flying Club.
 This growing organization was the primary inspiration for the formation of this foundation.
-David is a board member of the national aviation organization SAFE, and owns a 1946 Aeronca Champion which he flies on wheels and skis all over the Finger Lakes.
+David is a board chairman of the national aviation organization SAFE, and owns a 1946 Aeronca Champion which he flies on wheels and skis all over the Finger Lakes.
 [Foundation home]